efekrbas/guns.lol-username-checker/README.md

 # Read
-- You cannot use usernames that start or end with “-” or “.”, as this will result in the error “Only letters, numbers, and ._ are accepted.”
-You can obtain such usernames from the alias section (you need to purchase a premium for alias).
+- Usernames that start or end with “-” or “.” can only be used in the alias section.
 # How to use
 - Have <a href="https://www.python.org/">Python</a> installed.
 - First clone the repository or <a href="https://github.com/2xrd/guns.lol-username-checker/archive/refs/heads/main.zip">download it as .zip</a>